antocuni/antocuni.github.io/blog/posts/2025/08-cpython-attribute-lookup/index.md

 better grasp on the details.
 This is a write up on what I found, with links to the actual C source code, to serve as a future reference.

+Thanks to Hood Chatham and Siu Kwan Lam for the feedback on drafts.

 <!-- more -->

 # A quick recap on `getattr()` logic